 Each human effort contributes to the success of the whole, so individual employees should all have an impact on the entire project.
 This means, instead of drawing hard lines between each person's jobs, the lines should be fuzzy and overlap with each other.

 In other words, companies should focus on cooperation.
 When employees work together in a collaborative way, they are able to increase their energy and build off of each other's intelligence.

 The beauty of cooperation is that it shows the sum of the company is worth more than its parts.
 But it is important for organizations to make their individual employees better off when they cooperate so employees will want to work in this manner.

 It is critical for organizations to look at how their employees work together, not just if it is happening.
 They must look at how each individual effort is contributing to the success of the whole.
 When companies work with this collaborative model, they can do more work with fewer resources.

 You're not alone in your struggle with procrastination.

 If you are struggling with procrastination, hopefully these videos will be helpful for you.

-Whether you are struggling with procrastinating at work or at home, there is something in these videos for everyone.
+Whether you are struggling with procrastinating at work or at home, there is something in these procrastination TED talks for everyone.
 You're certainly not alone in your struggle with the urge to put things off, and one of the worst parts is that we often procrastinate on things that we actually really want to do because putting things off is the easy way to go.